watalabo/WiPiCap/README.md

-# !!!Maintenance Announcement!!!
-The author himself plans to re-check the scripts and make major updates.
-Maintenance will continue until the end of 2023 at the latest.
-Please be aware when referring to this repository.

 # WiPiCap: Wi-Fi CBR Frames Parser
 This project gives useful scripts and documents to help researchers who try to implement wireless sensing system with IEEE 802.11ac VHT Compressed Beamforming Report.